 Brown Sugar Candied Yams

 • Take a few more minutes to reduce the sugar glaze on the pan before pouring it onto the casserole.
 Whisk constantly to avoid burning the sweet sauce.

-Cool all leftovers thoroughly.
+• Refrigerate: Cool the leftovers thoroughly.
 Then, transfer to an air-tight container and ensure it is covered.
-They will stay good in the fridge for up to 5 days.
-You can also freeze it for as long as two months.
+They will stay good in the fridge for up to three days.

+Brown Sugar Candied Yams